-Melt 3 tablespoons light butter in 4-quart saucepan over medium heat.
+Melt 3 tablespoons Light Butter with Canola Oil in 4-quart saucepan over medium heat.
 Add onion; cook 3-5 minutes or until softened.
 Add 1/4 cup flour; continue cooking, stirring constantly, 1 minute.
-Stir in milk, broth and red pepper; continue cooking 4-6 minutes or until mixture comes to a boil and thickens.
+Stir in milk, chicken broth and red pepper; continue cooking 4-6 minutes or until mixture comes to a boil and thickens.
 Stir in chicken and vegetables.

 Pour into ungreased 2-quart casserole dish; set aside.

-Combine 1 1/4 cups flour, baking powder and 1/2 teaspoon salt in bowl; cut in 1/4 cup light butter with pastry blender or fork until mixture resembles coarse crumbs.
+Combine 1 1/4 cups flour, baking powder and salt in bowl; cut in 1/4 cup Light Butter with Canola Oil with pastry blender or fork until mixture resembles coarse crumbs.
 Add buttermilk; stir just until moistened.

 Drop dough in 6 equal portions over pot pie mixture.
 Lightly sprinkle dough with paprika, if desired.
 Bake 40-45 minutes or until biscuits are lightly browned and mixture is bubbling.